The Ultimate Guide to Credit Cards

 Other factors to consider include potential fees, such as whether the card charges an annual fee, as these can quickly eat into your rewards.
 You may also want to explore the card’s additional benefits, like rental car insurance or extended purchase warranties.

-8. Do Cash Back Credit Cards Charge an Annual Fee?
+6. Do Cash Back Credit Cards Charge Annual Fees?

 In general, annual fees are used by credit card issuers to offset extra costs associated with the card.
 As such, annual fees are typically charged by cards that offer a lot of perks, such as cash back cards with high earnings rates, as well as cards that cater to those with less-than-excellent credit.